Antonio-MI/sincere/README.md

 ## Run model and batch profiling

 Model profiling consists of recording model loading and unloading times, along with their sizes and standard deviations computed over several iterations. `profiling_models.py` is used for those purposes, and it saves the results in the folder `profiling_results` in a csv that starts with `"model_loading_times"`.
 Those results will be used later for some of the scheduling strategies.
+The user should edit the list of model to profile, which are define in line 14 of the script.

 Batch profiling consists of performing inference using each model with increasing batch sizes until there is an out of memory error, therefore when the GPU can no longer handle that batch size.
 During that process a csv containing the columns of model, batch size, processing time, throughput (during inference) and several parameters monitored about cpu and gpu functioning with `monitor.py`.
 In order to do that we have two scripts: